Master of Arts in Interpreting Studies and Communication Equity - MA

 - Graduates know and can advocate effectively for professional standards, practices and ethics.

 - Graduates generate options to influence change within organizations and systems based on synthesis and evaluation of contextual factors.

-- Graduates demonstrate an advanced understanding of multi-cultural approaches to interpretation.
+- Graduates demonstrate an advanced understanding of intersectionality.